stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 Go Web applications can be deployed on a very wide variety of infrastructure.
-Cloud services such as [Google App Engine](https://cloud.google.com/appengine/), [Heroku](https://www.heroku.com/) and [Red Hat OpenShift](https://www.openshift.com) provide low-maintenance hosting, but you can set up any Linux server to run Go applications.
+Cloud services such as [Google App Engine](https://cloud.google.com/appengine/), [Heroku](https://www.heroku.com/) and [Red Hat OpenShift](https://www.openshift.com) provide low-maintenance hosting, but you can set up any server to run Go applications.

 To produce applications for [AWS Lambda](https://aws.amazon.com/lambda/), use the [Serverless](https://serverless.com/), [Sparta](http://gosparta.io/) or